elatov/elatov.github.io/_posts/2012-09-09-vms-setup-to-use-windows-nlb-in-unicast-mode-lose-network-connectivity-when-hp-virtual-connect-module-is-replaced.md

 	2012-08-30T05:42:17.496Z cpu16:4804)lpfc820 0000:02:00.2: 0:(0):0203 Devloss timeout on WWPN 21:23:00:02:ac:00:13:f0 NPort x012800 Data: x0 x7 x0

 We can see that vmnic0, vmnic2, and vmnic4 all went down.
-This is expected, since the other vmnics (vmnic1,vmnic3, and vmnic5) are configured to connect the other VCM (which was active) and didn&#8217;t go down.
+This is expected, since the other vmnics (vmnic1,vmnic3, and vmnic5) are configured to connect the other VCM (which was active) and didn't go down.

 We were using a DVS, so just looking at the DVS section, I saw the following: